ShipEngine/connect-website/oauth/_auth.md

 # OAuth Configuration
-## Define Your Auth Process
+## Define Your Authorization Process
-You will need to start by defining your auth process as being an oauth type of auth process.
+You will need to start by declaring that your App relies uses OAuth to obtain credentials.
-This is done by setting the `AuthProcess.Identifier.AuthenticationType = AuthenticationType.OAuth`.
+This is done by setting the `AuthProcess.Identifier.AuthenticationType = AuthenticationType.OAuth`
+within your `AuthProcess`:

 ```typescript
 import {
   AuthenticationType,